 - SPAN 5340: Introduction to Hispanic Linguistics OR LING 5312: Introduction to Linguistics

 - One SPAN Literature or Cultural Studies course

-- 3rd language requirement (or reading exam)
+- 3rd language other than English and Spanish (or reading proficiency exam)

 M.A.
 Comprehensive Exams